Lexicographic Rank Of A String In C++ - C++ Programming Tutorial

 Lexicographic Rank Of A String In C++

-In this article, we will discuss the lexicographic rank of a string in C++.
-But before going to its implementation, we must know about the Lexicographic.
+In this guide, we will explore the lexical order rank of a string in C++.
+Prior to delving into its coding implementation, it is essential to understand the concept of lexicography.

 Problem statement: